LittleWalter/up/README.md

 ## ⚠️ Limitations and Known Issues

-Could be a skills issue: I'm not a Bash scripting expert.
+There may be skill-related limitations: I’m not a Bash scripting expert.

 * No color support for tab completion list
     * Could not get Zsh to use `LS_COLORS` via `zstyle` settings
 * Tab completion list not in order of `PWD`
-    * There's no guarantee of completion list order
+    * There’s no guarantee of the completion list order.

 ## ✅ TODOs and 💡Future Ideas